 Feb.-Mar.
 (B semesters)

-The PI should submit a proposal via ProMS (Proposal Management System) as they do for classical programs.
+The PI should submit a proposal via ProMS (Proposal Management System) in the same way as for classical programs.
 The observing condition constraints such as seeing, transparency etc. should be specified in the proposal.

 Nov.-Dec.
 (A semesters)